 Services revenue is comprised of the fees an Etsy seller pays for optional services like:

-- Promoted Listings, which is an on-site advertising service allowing sellers to have prominent visibility on the search within the platform.
+- Promoted Listings is an on-site advertising service allowing sellers to have prominent visibility on the search within the platform.

 - Etsy Shipping Labels, allowing sellers (in the US, Canada, UK, and Australia to purchase discounted shipping labels).

-- Pattern, allowing sellers to build custom websites.
+- Patterns, allow sellers to build custom websites.

-- And Etsy Plus, a subscription service providing sellers enhanced tools and credits for use on the platform.
+- And Etsy Plus is a subscription service providing sellers with enhanced tools and credits for use on the platform.